SvenRosvall/SignalControl/Design.md

 This is a cheap solution as only one trigger is required.

 Inputs:
+* trigger - can be one of
+  * DigitalInput - triggers the timer when object returns true.
-* trigger pin - pin number that is connected to a sensor that detects a train that passes the signal.
+  * pin - pin number that is connected to a sensor that detects a train that passes the signal.
+    Triggers the timer when the pin goes LOW.

 ## Interface Light
 Responsible for handling each light in a signal.